Quick Reference

 - a commit that after branching, integrates changes from a feature branch with updates that occurred in the original branch

-Glossary Term Entry Location: Tools & Techniques - merge commit
+Glossary Term Entry Location: Tools & Techniques, Development Essentials, Git & Version Control - merge commit

 merge conflict